A group exercise is an assessed discussion exercise involving a small group of candidates.

 - 5. Collaborators not competitors: Do not think of your peers as your competitors for the position you want.
 Similarly do not try and show off, or out-compete your peers, it's a group exercise and facilitating team work will impress recruiters.
 Aggressive individualism, over competitiveness and not supporting team members is a serious put off for recruiters and will be noted as poor performance.

 How AssessmentDay can help

-AssessmentDay offers a specialised, assessment centre pack offering a myriad of practice assessment centre exercises, along with guidance on exercise performance.
-Our pack contains multiple group exercises, and includes non-role assigned exercises and an assigned-role group exercise.
+AssessmentDay offers assessment centre exercises within our premium access, along with guidance on exercise performance.
+Premium will unlock multiple group exercises, and includes non-role assigned exercises and an assigned-role group exercise.
 These group exercises may be used to conduct a mock group exercise with your friends and/or provide individual insight into how group exercises are conducted and assessed.
 Similarly, we offer a free example group exercise, which can be downloaded free of charge.
-We are also more than happy to answer any questions you have, so please, feel free to drop us an email for some advice.

 Group exercises at assessment centres are a common part of the hiring process.
 The aim of these exercises is to evaluate a candidate's ability to work effectively as part of a team and assess their communication and problem-solving skills.

 Key points for candidates to keep in mind during group exercises include:

 - Active listening and effective communication are crucial